Prepare to use ReleaseHub

 If your application has nested directories where your

 We recommend using a monorepo and a directory-per-service at the project root when your application requires two or more services.
-Here is an example repository / filesystem layout for three service which require docker builds:
+Here is an example directory structure for three services that require docker builds:

-If you're not using a monorepo, you can create an application for each repository and connect them together using environment variables in each of those applications.
-See Microservices architectures for more information.
+If you're not using a monorepo, you can create an application for each repository and connect them using environment variables in each of those applications.
+See Microservices architecture for more information.

-You can use environment variables to connect Ephemeral Environments to AWS native services such as RDS, however, we recommend using these off-the-shelf Docker images.
-These will speed up deployment and simplify setup.
+You can use environment variables to connect ephemeral environments to AWS-native services such as RDS, however, we recommend using these off-the-shelf Docker images to speed up deployment and simplify set up.